Where to stay in San Antonio - a travel guide to San Antonio's neighborhoods

-Downtown & River Walk Downtown
+Downtown & River Walk

+Downtown San Antonio is packed with business and leisure attractions.
+The city’s massive Convention Center sits within the broad lawns of HemisFair Park beneath the soaring Tower of the Americas.
+Downtown’s western edge is where to find Latin American Market Square with its Tex-Mex restaurants and craft shops selling silver jewelry and leather goods.
+Downtown is sliced in two by the San Antonio River and the River Walk.
 Although technically part of downtown, the River Walk has a flavor all its own, with shaded walks and arching stone bridges.
 This is where to stay in San Antonio if you want to be near riverside restaurants and bars.
-See all hotels in Downtown & River Walk

 Northwest & Six Flags